Caregiver support and review policy

 When a newly approved caregiver joins a recognised caregiver support organisation, their first two years of fees will be paid for by Child, Youth and Family's National Office.
 The caregiver is responsible for payment of fees after the first two years.

-Caregivers are to be supported by their caregiver social worker while they are the subject of any caregiver investigation/assessment.
+Caregivers are to be supported by their caregiver social worker while they are the subject of any allegation of abuse or neglect of a mokopuna in their care.
 They must be advised of the support programme offered by Fostering Kids and be given a copy of their booklet.

 The need for support by a person of the same culture must be considered and enacted if possible.
-A translator will be provided if required.
+A translator must be provided if required.

 Family/whānau caregivers are encouraged to attend any appropriate caregiver training, which supports their particular family circumstances.
 They may also have a personal learning and development plan.